MarcMrman/final_project/PROCESS.md

 - linking data to my polar area diagram.
 - i am not sure if the way my scatter plot function is made now i can seperately update my y-axis.
 - draw scatters reads planetsyear[i] as [object object]

+# 12-06-2018
+## Done:
+- axis updating per year for scatter plot
+- graph update on different subject

+## To do:
+- thinking of what to do with outliers on scatter plot

+## Problems:
+- outliers in data make the axis disporportianate
+- clicking of different years when swithced from topic